-An interest-only mortgage will perhaps allow you a better cash flow each month, especially towards the start of your mortgage.
-On the other hand, repayment mortgages often leave little cash flow each month.
+An interest-only mortgage can allow you a better cash flow each month, especially towards the start of your mortgage.
+This is because repayment mortgages often leave little cash flow each month.

 An interest-only mortgage will also require you to have a repayment vehicle or an exit strategy.
 This is because you’ll still owe your lender the entire capital balance at the end of your mortgage term.

-If you have a number of properties, you may feel as though you’d want to diversify from having every property on an interest-only basis.
+If you have a number of properties, you may want to diversify from having every property on an interest-only basis.
 For instance, many portfolio landlords often have a mixture of both interest only and repayment mortgages.